ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

 mkdir nnUNet_raw nnUNet_preprocessed nnUNet_results
 ```

-Then, include variables with paths to these folders to your .bashrc/.zshrc file (located in your home folder):
+Then, include variables with paths to these folders in your .bashrc/.zshrc file (located in your home folder):

 ```
 export nnUNet_raw="/media/fabian/nnUNet_raw"